rust-lang/book/src/ch03-03-how-functions-work.md

 First, the “Hello, world!” message prints, and then `another_function` is called and its message is printed.

-### Function Parameters
+### Parameters

-Functions can also be defined to have *parameters*, which are special variables that are part of a function’s signature.
+We can define functions to have *parameters*, which are special variables that are part of a function’s signature.
 When a function has parameters, you can provide it with concrete values for those parameters.
 Technically, the concrete values are called *arguments*, but in casual conversation, people tend to use the words *parameter* and *argument* interchangeably for either the variables in a function’s definition or the concrete values passed in when you call a function.

-The following rewritten version of `another_function` shows what parameters look like in Rust:
+In this version of `another_function` we add a parameter:

 <span class="filename">Filename: src/main.rs</span>